-where $A\in\mathbb{R}^{n\times n}$ is a large, sparse and nonsingular matrix, the scalar $\sigma_i\in \mathbb{C}$ are called shifts, $I$ denotes the identity matrix of order $n$, ${\bm x}^{(i)}$ and ${\bm b}$ are the unknown solution and the right-hand side vectors, respectively.
-We assume that the sequence of the $t$ shifted systems is given at once.
-Systems of the form~(\ref{eq1.1}) are to be solved in many computational science and engineering applications, e.g., in the implicit numerical solution of partial differential equations (PDEs) \cite{VDLKMZ,LNTJAC} and fractional differential equations (FDEs) \cite{JACWL,RGAFMP}, in control theory \cite{BNDYS,MIADBS}, in large-scale eigenvalue computations \cite{TITSUN}, in quantum chromodynamics (QCD) simulations \cite{JCRTB} as well as in other applied mathematics problems \cite{AKSTB,GWYCWXQJ,Baumann18}.
-As the matrix size is rapidly growing in real-world applications, there is a strong need for efficient and robust iterative solvers for this problem class.
+where $A\in\mathbb{C}^{n\times n}$ is a large, sparse and nonsingular matrix, $\sigma_i\in \mathbb{C}$ are $t $ shifts given at once, $I$ is the $n\times n$ identity matrix, ${\bm x}^{(i)}$ and ${\bm b}$ are solutions and right-hand side vectors of the $t$ linear systems, respectively.
+Problem~(\ref{eq1.1}) arises in implicit numerical solutions of partial differential (PDEs) \cite{VDLKMZ,LNTJAC} and fractional differential equations (FDEs) \cite{JACWL,RGAFMP}, in control theory \cite{BNDYS,MIADBS}, large-scale eigenvalue computations \cite{TITSUN}, quantum chromodynamics (QCD) applications \cite{JCRTB} and in other computational science problems \cite{AKSTB,GWYCWXQJ,Baumann18}.